garrandall/popular-music-data/tracks/baby-do-the-philly-dog-the-olympics.md

 (Feelin it, yeah, ha ha hey)
 Rrr, look at the children's head move

-It spread from east to west (ooh, philly dog)
+It spread from east to west (oh philly dog)
 My baby can do it best
-Earth shakin', back breakin', lookin' cool (ooh, philly dog) Oh, I like the way you move
+Earth shakin', back breakin', lookin' cool (oh philly dog) Oh, I like the way you move

 Philly dog (baby, do the philly dog)